The Disability Access Fund (DAF) supports children with disabilities or special educational needs (SEN).

 Take the letter confirming your child’s eligibility to the DLA to your childcare provider.
 Your provider will fill in a DAF application form which you will need to sign to confirm that you have nominated that provider to receive the DAF.

-Your childcare provider will take a copy of the DLA letter for their files and submit the DAF application to the Local Authority for payment.
+Your childcare provider will take a copy of the DLA letter for their files and submit the DAF application to the council for payment.

 DAF is payable as a lump sum once a year per eligible child.
 Only one DAF payment will be made per child, per year.

 Therefore if a child eligible for DAF is splitting their funded entitlement across 2 or more providers, parents will nominate a main setting.
-This setting will be where the local authority will pay DAF for the child.
+This setting will be where the council will pay DAF for the child.

 The DAF year runs from 1 April to 31 March.